Research IT 2020 Year in Review

 Medication app in Epic

-Research IT, in collaboration with SEAL team, Dr. Bernice Kwong and Dr. Beth Martin, designed an app that automatically organizes and visualizes medication and laboratory data in a more clinically meaningful way that is not possible within the current EHR system.
+Stanford Emerging Apps Lab (SEAL), is a joint effort between Research IT and the Digital Healthcare Integration Team at Stanford Health Care to rapidly innovate, build, and implement lightweight digital apps that integrate into the EHR to improve clinical workflows.
+Susan Weber PhD, SEAL’s technical lead, and Dr. Ron Li, SEAL’s clinical informatics lead, collaborated with Dr. Bernice Kwong and Dr. Beth Martin to design an app that automatically organizes and visualizes medication and laboratory data in a more clinically meaningful way that is not possible within the current EHR system.

 Visible Ghosts of Isaan, a community health study in Thailand